Seller SKU On Amazon: What You Really Must Know

 What is the seller SKU on Amazon?
-It’s just an identification number assigned by the supplier to identify a product or one of its versions.
+The It’supplier assigns an identification number to identify a product or one of its versions.

-What does Amazon do with the Seller SKU (stock keeping unit)?
-Well, it uses it for cataloging certain product/category on Amazon.
+What does Amazon do with the Seller SKU (stock-keeping unit)?
+Well, it uses it for cataloguing certain products/categories on Amazon.

 Why is it useful?
 How does Amazon use the seller SKU?
-Amazon uses it to identify a product, its quantity and other important information like color, size etc.
+Amazon uses it to identify a product, its quantity and other important information like colour, size etc.

-It’s not only useful for Amazon but also for suppliers who can easily monitor their inventory in retail channels with this system.
+It’s useful for Amazon and suppliers who can easily monitor their inventory in retail channels with this system.

 Small companies frequently choose to sell on Amazon seller central because it provides a comprehensive ecommerce and supply chain management solution.

-While Amazon offers end-to-end solutions for its merchants, new businesses may find themselves lost in a sea of jargon and lingo.
+While Amazon offers end-to-end solutions for its merchants, new businesses may lose themselves in jargon and terminology.
 Confusing acronyms include:

 - Stock Keeping Unit (SKU)